What is a Wave Winding?

 - No. of conductors in each path = Z/2, Z is the total no. of conductors.

 - Generated emf = average emf induced in each path X Z/2

-- For a given no of poles and armature conductors it gives more emf than that of lap winding.
+- For a given number of poles and armature conductors, it gives more emf than that of lap winding.
 Hence wave winding is used in high voltage and low current machines.
-This winding is suitable for small generators circuit with voltage rating 500-600V.
+This winding is suitable for small generators circuit with a voltage rating of 500-600V.

-- Resultant emf around the entire circuit is zero.
+- The resultant emf around the entire circuit is zero.

 Simplex Wave Winding Disdvantages